 Work was hectic, drawing up plans for scouting locations in Oregon.
 Miller insisted he come, in order to have an accurate visual reference for his script writing.

-“You’d be better off working on getting the script approved by the end of the month, rather than running off on this road trip,” Landis warned him.
+“You’d be better off working on getting the script finalized by the end of the month, rather than running off on this road trip,” Landis warned him.

 “I got it under control,” Miller claimed.